perturbing/vasil-tests/reference-inputs-cip-31.md

 * More concurrency, many transactions can reference the input at the same time.

 ## An example
-In this example we will write a simple contract that reads the datum of an input without spending it.
+In this example, we will write a simple contract that reads the datum of an input without spending it.
 The example that fits better to this feature is an Oracle.
 We sometimes need to get information from outside the blockchain.
 We will store that data in the datum of an input.
-We will only show a simple usage of the reference input to keep it simple.
+Furthermore, we will only show a simple usage of the reference input to keep it simple.

 We need an input containing some information to make use of the reference input.
-To do that we will store information in an address with the following `cardano-cli` commands:
+To do that, we will store information in an address with the following `cardano-cli` commands:

-First we need to get UTxOs of my address:
+First, we need to get UTxOs of my address:

 ```
 $ cardano-cli query utxo --address $(cat payment.addr) --testnet-magic 9